swichers/code-management-scripts/README.md

 5a1c5b5 This is a message that doesn't follow the pattern.

 $ git jira-status EXAM develop~4 develop
+Parses git logs for messages that match the pattern "PROJ-1234: Lorem ipsum..."
+It adds the JIRA status for these tickets to the output.

+Showing logs from develop~4 to develop.
+Looking for messages matching EXAM-1234.

 5f393e3 (develop) EXAM-5678: This is an example commit message (EXAM-5678 : UAT Release Queue). c598933 Merge branch 'hotfix' ed7d84c EXAM-1234: This is another example message (EXAM-1234 : In Progress).